220 years ago

 70 years ago

-President Franklin D. Roosevelt was on hand in New York to officially open the World's Fair.
-It was the first major public event to be televised.
+President Franklin D. Roosevelt was on hand in New York to officially open the World's Fair; 206,000 people visited the fair on opening day.

 60 years ago